zhangchang271/SWD/README.md

 SWD is distributed under the GNU General Public License v3.0.
 See the `LICENSE` file for more details.

 ## Contact
+This program was written by Professor Li Jing's team from Jilin University.
+If you have any questions, please contact:
 - **Zhang Chang**: zhangchang23@mails.jlu.edu.cn
 [![Email](https://img.shields.io/badge/Email-zhangchang23@mails.jlu.edu.cn-blue)](mailto:zhangchang23@mails.jlu.edu.cn)  Jilin University, China
 - **Li Jing**: inter.lijing@gmail.com